jingwood/cpp-common-class/README.md

 # cpp-common-class

-Common classes for cross-platform C++ application development. (libccm.a)
+Common classes for cross-platform C++ application development. (libucm.a)

 # This library contains the following classes